 Michael S. Dukakis Internship in Public Service

 Endowed in 1995 by a generous gift from former Massachusetts Governor Michael S. Dukakis, the Michael S. Dukakis Internship in Public Service is an annual award made to up to three students who will represent the University of Massachusetts Boston as a "working ambassador" in a government agency which serves the public.
-The student will be given a monetary award to work for at least three months, and possibly up to nine months, in a state or municipal government office.
-Students will perform the internship while enrolled in a regular class schedule.
+The student will be given a monetary award to work for a semester in a state or municipal government office.
+Students must enroll in a credit-granting internship course at UMB as part of a regular class schedule.
 This is a prestigious award based on the overall merit of the student.

 Credits: Undergraduate applicants : 60 or more credits completed